Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-08-27-observability/index.md

 ## Baby steps with reactive programming

-Everything I'm going to share with you has been implemented in [a library called `eyeball`][`eyeball`].
+Everything we are going to share with you has been implemented in [a library called `eyeball`][`eyeball`].
 To give you a good idea of what reactive programming in Rust can look like, let's create a Rust program:

 ```sh
 $ cargo new --bin playground